life0fun/growingtree/growingtree-app/README.md

           (evts/send-on :click (dc/sel (str "#" (render/get-id r p) " input")) input-queue messages )
         (= k :remove-task)
           (evts/send-on :click (dc/sel (str "#" (render/get-id r p) " .destroy")) input-queue messages ))))

+Derive dataflow does not handle message directly.
+A derive dataflow is made up of 3 components, a set of upstream input path nodes, the output path node where updated value goes into, and the actual derive function.
+The derive function receives 2 args, the first item is the old value in the output path ndoe, the second item is a tracking map.
+A tracking map is a special pedestal map that keeps track of changes in the data model.
+A tracking map is made up of the following keys: :removed, :added, :updated, :input-paths, :old-model, :new-model, and :message.

+    (defn wind-chill-fn [old-wind-chill inputs]
+      (let [t (get-in inputs [:new-model :app :sensor :temperature]) v (get-in inputs [:new-model :app :sensor :wind-speed])] ;; simple wind chill formula is 0.0817 * (3.71v^0.5 + 5.81 – 0.25 V) * (T – 91.4) + 91.4
+        (+ (* 0.0817 (- (+ (* (Math/sqrt v) 3.71) 5.81) (* 0.25 v)) (- t 91.4)) 91.4)))

 ## Render DOM and app model deltas